Canine-Approved: Best Electric Cars For Your Dog

 “As the price of EVs comes down, with cheaper options from traditional manufacturers, new Chinese alternatives and the used EV market, more people will be thinking about these practical concerns.
 For the past few years, cost has been by far the biggest consideration, our research shows that for 68% cost is the single biggest barrier to getting an EV, but these sort of questions show that this could be on the cusp of changing.”

-Every company in the UK can help their employees on their personal journey to net zero by offering The Electric Car Scheme as an employee benefit.
+Every company in the UK can help their employees on their journey to net zero by offering The Electric Car Scheme as an employee benefit.
 For every business to offer electric car salary sacrifice, it has to be a 'no-brainer'.
-That’s why The Electric Car Scheme is no cost to the employer to set up and run.
+That’s why The Electric Car Scheme at no cost to the employer to set up and run.
 As an employer, you are protected if the car needs to be returned early.
-And importantly, you run the scheme with no hassle, simple set up, straight forward reporting, and 5* customer service.
+And importantly, you run the scheme with no hassle, simple set-up, straightforward reporting, and 5* customer service.

 Ellie Garratt